 Operations Excellence Graduate Certificate

-- Prepare UC masters/doctoral candidates to leverage their deep technical, clinical, or creative background for success in the business world.
+- Prepare UC master's degree and doctoral candidates to leverage their deep technical, clinical, or creative background for success in the business world.

 - Teach process analysis techniques and operational improvement models that can be applied in a variety of settings.